 I apologize for any confusion.

 However, since we have been selling on the Internet, so many folks are just using the Table Tasty.
 They are cooking with it as well as using it after cooking and love it.
 Plus Table Tasty has gone through some changes since 1989 and it has a stronger flavor.
-Folks are breading their pork chops with it, using it in their meatloaf, etc., many are using this as their only seasoning.
-I don't recommend this, as I would recommend using maybe 50/50 Supreme and Table Tasty for pork chops and 50/50 Masterpiece and Table Tasty for meatloaf.
+Folks are breading their pork chops with it, using it in their meatloaf, on hamburgers and steaks, etc., many are using this as their only seasoning.
+I don't recommend this, as I would recommend using maybe 50/50 Supreme and Table Tasty for pork chops or chicken and 50/50 Masterpiece and Table Tasty for meatloaf and burgers and 50/50 Table Tasty with Gusto for steaks.
 It's not just about making food salty.
 It's more about making food flavorful with perhaps a hint of saltiness.

-In the beginning of a low sodium diet, your Mom may need to use more Table Tasty.
+In the beginning of a low sodium diet, your Mom or Dad may need to use more Table Tasty.
 Some folks really need to shake a pile of it on the food to be happy.
 Every one's taste buds are different.
 Use more Table Tasty if needed, so that your food tastes good.
 In time, the taste buds adjust and you will be using less Table Tasty and more of the other seasonings.
-After a while you will be using very little Table Tasty and mostly the other seasonings.
+After a while you will be using less Table Tasty and more of the other seasonings.
+Less salty and more flavor.
 Sounds incredible, but it's true.